Mike Haynes (cornerback): New England Patriots

-Haynes was selected in the first round in the 1976 NFL Draft by the New England Patriots.
+Haynes was selected in the first round in the 1976 NFL draft by the New England Patriots.
 He enjoyed a sensational rookie year with the Patriots with eight interceptions, three fumble recoveries, and an AFC-leading 608 yards on 45 punt returns.
 That year, Haynes gave the Patriots their first-ever touchdowns on punt returns with 89-yard and 62-yard returns.
 He earned a Pro Bowl invitation as a rookie, the first of nine Pro Bowl bids.
 He also won NFL Defensive Rookie of the Year honors.
 The 1976 Patriots had an 11–3 record and clinched a playoff berth for the first time in 13 years, losing to Oakland in the first round.
-In the 1978, Haynes recorded 6 interceptions, one of which was returned for a touchdown against the Baltimore Colts.
+In 1978, Haynes recorded 6 interceptions, one of which was returned for a touchdown against the Baltimore Colts.
 The Patriots won their division but lost to Houston in the playoffs.

 Haynes recorded 28 interceptions and 1,159 yards on 111 returns, a 10.4-yard average during his seven years with the Patriots.
 He started his career with 58 consecutive starts before being sidelined with a rib injury late in 1979.

 Haynes was inducted into the Patriots Hall of Fame in 1994, and his number 40 was retired as well.
 He was named to the Patriots' All-1970s Team, the 35th Anniversary Team named in 1994, as well as the 50th Anniversary Team named in 2009.
 He makes sporadic appearances involving the team to this day.